 Phishing fun with Unicode

-Saturday 9 April 2005This is over 19 years old.
+Saturday 9 April 2005This is close to 20 years old.
 Be careful.

 Damien got a phishing email that looked like total gibberish, which he described as the Worst Phisher Ever.
 Turns out it wasn’t a moronic spammer, but someone clever enough to use obscure Unicode features to sneak past spam filters.